 The basic idea behind the Freemium Revenue Model is to get enough users hooked on your services/tools to subscribe to the premium version.
 It gives companies a way to increase their user base and market penetration while generating revenue.

-One of the advantages of this model is that it allows you to showcase your services/tools and allows you to increase the user base of your startup.
+One of the advantages of choosing this best revenue model for startups is that it allows you to showcase your services/tools and allows you to increase your user base.

 Freemium Revenue Model requires an investment of resources and still leaves you with uncertainty.